| Welcome to

 comments on this important NAS report.

-the quality and standards applied by different forensic boards
+reported that the quality and standards applied by different

-recommended that AAFS should assume a role in establishing
+The Committee recommended that AAFS should assume a role in

-a formal mechanism whereby the different credentialing processes
+establishing a formal mechanism whereby the different credentialing

-of the various certifying boards can be objectively assessed.
+processes of the various certifying boards can be objectively

-During the review of this issue, AAFS recognized that an important
+assessed.
+During the review of this issue, AAFS recognized

-aspect of professional oversight is monitoring the quality
+that an important aspect of professional oversight is monitoring

-and consistency of credentialing of forensic specialists by
+the quality and consistency of credentialing of forensic specialists

 Groundwork was laid to accomplish this in 1996 by the Professional